sandeepiitism/GenerativeAI/README.md

 - Infering: Sentiment Analyis.
 - Transforming: language translation, spelling and grammar checking, tone adjustment, and format conversion.
 - Expanding: Creating mail, reply etc from one-liner or word or small sentence, varying reply by varing temperature.
+- Chatbot: Create a bot as shown in the code Notebook